Flasssh/pomodoro/README.md

 - **Data Visualization:** Analyze productivity patterns with insightful charts and graphs.

 Non-priority | Feature

 - **Integration with Task Management Tools:** Sync tasks with popular apps like Trello, Asana, and Todoist.
 - **Collaboration Features:** Share timers and tasks with team members for enhanced teamwork.
 - **Mobile Apps:** Access the Pomodoro app on your iOS and Android devices.
 - **Advanced Analytics:** Dive deeper into productivity data with advanced reporting tools.
 - **Integration with Calendar Apps:** Plan Pomodoro sessions around your schedule seamlessly.

 # Known issues

+- No logo :(

 # Running locally

 To run the Pomodoro app locally on your machine, follow these steps:

-1. Clone the repository: git clone `https://github.com/Flasssh/pomodoro.git`
+1. Clone the repository: git clone `https://github.com/RomainAntunes/pomodoro.git`
 2. Navigate to the project directory: cd pomodoro
 3. Install dependencies: npm install
 4. Start the development server: ng serve